jxckgan/synesthesia/README.md

 ### Manual Building & Running

 Synesthesia runs on Windows (DirectX 12) and macOS (Metal).
-To run this project, make sure `cmake` is installed, and just clone this repository w/ submodules (we build app dependencies locally):
+To run this project, make sure `cmake` is installed, and just clone this repository with submodules (we build app dependencies locally):

 > **Note**:
 > For Windows clients, you must install VS Microsoft C++ Build Tools, [here is a guide](https://github.com/bycloudai/InstallVSBuildToolsWindows?tab=readme-ov-file) for installing and setting up your PATH.